Ana (gamer): Retirement

 After two months with the team, Pham announced his retirement from competitive Dota in June 2021.
+However one year after his retirement, in 2022, he returned to the pro scene playing as a substitute player for Team Liquid and Royal Never Give Up in Riyadh Masters and PGL Arlington Major.

 Playstyle

 In his early career, Pham played in the position solo mid, with comparatively little success.
 He received significant criticism for his solo mid performance and comparatively low creep score.
 Prior to the International 2018, Pham transitioned to playing as a carry, leaving the solo mid position to Topias "Topson" Taavitsainen.

 Pham has been described as an integral piece to OG's success.
 He developed a novel carry Io strategy which kept his opponents off balance throughout The International 2019.
 He was noted for his so-called "game sense".
 Commentators have called him as one of the best carry players, and one of the best Dota 2 players overall.

-Pham is noted for his long breaks from professional play, something that is generally recommended against, as the competitive landscape of Dota 2 can change quite rapidly.